Acrisel/eventor/eventor/docs/postgresql_ubuntu_virtualbox.rst

 address 192.168.56.10
 netmask 255.255.255.0

 Note address is 192.168.56.10 is different from Host-only preference address.
-You can chose a different one on the same subnet but must be different than the one on vboxnet0 (or what ever you chose).
+You can choose a different one on the same subnet but must be different than the one on vboxnet0 (or what ever you chose).

 Open SSH